Oklahoma Baptist University

 OBU seeks to encourage a diverse campus and embrace cultures from around the nation and around the world.
 In the most recent academic year, OBU students came from 40 states and 35 other countries.
 OBU’s mission statement includes the charge for students to “engage a diverse world” and the University lives out that mission every day.
 Opportunities abound for students to learn and serve worldwide, through Global Outreach service trips over six continents and study abroad opportunities throughout the world.
 The University likewise offers local and regional opportunities for service and learning within diverse cultural contexts, offering another way for students to embody OBU’s mission.

 OBU seeks to provide a world-class education to its students within each area of study and offers a wealth of resources to achieve success.
 Most recently, OBU added criminal justice and forensic psychology degrees for students interested in criminology, forensics and law enforcement careers.
-A 15:1 student to faculty ratio ensures one-on-one attention and guidance from professors who care deeply for students’ success.
+A 13:1 student to faculty ratio ensures one-on-one attention and guidance from professors who care deeply for students’ success.
 Students develop personal relationships with their professors, greatly increasing the opportunities for interaction and engagement.
 Professors can challenge the student’s presuppositions and ideas in a stimulating and positive way.

 The Milburn Center for Student Success and Academic Advising is committed to the success of every student.
 Staff and resources are available to assist students of all majors, classifications, and academic needs.
-Staff aid with comprehension of course material, as well as in the development of study, research, analytical, reading, writing, and critical thinking skills.
+Staff assist students with comprehension of course material, as well as in the development of study, research, analytical, reading, writing, and critical thinking skills.
 The Milburn Center is a vital tool for all OBU students, providing the support needed to thrive and grow at all levels of academic study.